-Washington’s Russia Policy under Donald Trump is the same as it was under Barack Obama.
+Washington’s Russia Policy under Donald Trump Appears to be the same as it was under Barack Obama.

 By Scott Rohter, September 2015 Updated July 2017

-Dateline: July 24, 2017 Congress has passed a new sanctions bill against Russia.
-What is even more troubling than this is that the President of the United States, Donald J. Trump has signed it.
+Dateline: July 24, 2017 Congress has just passed a new sanctions bill against Russia.
+What is even more troubling is that the President of the United States, Donald J. Trump has signed it.

-American foreign policy toward Russia is rapidly evolving… not for the better, but for the worse.
-It has gone from good, to bad, to beyond comprehension… Gone is the end of the policy of détente that existed under Ronald Reagan.
-In its place Washington has re-instituted a foreign policy of open confrontation on just about every issue from Ukraine to Syria.
-We are squandering all of the good will that we enjoyed under Ronald Reagan and Mikhail Gorbachev.
+American foreign policy toward Russia is evolving… not for the better, but for the worse.
+It has gone from good, to bad, to beyond explanation… Gone is the policy of détente which existed under Ronald Reagan.
+Instead Washington has substituted a foreign policy of confrontation on every issue from Ukraine to Syria.
+We are squandering all of the good will that we had enjoyed under Ronald Reagan and Mikhail Gorbachev.

-Barack Obama had thumbed his nose at all of Reagan and Gorbachev’s accomplishments while he actively worked to undermine their joint legacy of mutual respect and cooperation.
-In its place he reverted back to using the Cold War rhetoric and tactics of the 1960’s.
-What is so distressing is that many Republicans are on board with this new Cold War diplomacy.
-They don’t mind the fact that they are undermining the legacy of one of their Party’s most beloved Presidents.
+Barack Obama thumbed his nose at the accomplishments of Reagan and Gorbachev and he actively worked to undermine their legacy of mutual respect and cooperation.
+Instead of that he went back to the Cold War rhetoric of the 1950’s and the confrontational tactics of the 1960’s.
+What is even more distressing is that many of the so called conservative Republicans in Congress are on board with this.
+They don’t seem to mind the fact that they are undermining the legacy of their Party’s most beloved President since Abraham Lincoln.

 Just for the record Russia is not our enemy.
-It has been our staunch ally during two World Wars.
-The truth is that we couldn’t have defeated the Nazis without their help yet today we are friends with our former enemies, Germany and Japan, and we have chosen to be enemies with our former ally, Russia.
-For their part Russians have never initiated an unprovoked attack upon any Western country, but Western nations have launched numerous attacks upon them.
-At least two of these assaults were without any provocation.
-France declared war upon Russia under Napoleon, and Germany waged war against Russia under Hitler.
-Each time the Russians were attacked they rallied to defend their country and defeated their assailants.
-So why are we provoking the Russians once again and without any cause?
-Why are we meddling in Russian Ukrainian affairs, and why is NATO positioning its troops along Russia’s western border and holding “war games”.
-War is not a game and this is something that President Reagan said America would never do?
-Why are we targeting NATO missiles at Moscow?
-Why are we poking a proverbial stick at the Russian bear?
+It has been our staunch ally during two World Wars, and the truth is that we couldn’t have defeated the Nazis without them, yet today we are friends with our former enemies in Germany and Japan, and we have chosen to be the enemies of our former allies in Russia.
+For their part the Russians have neither initiated nor provoked this change in American foreign policy.
+The Russians have never initiated any unprovoked attack upon any Western country in their entire history, while Western nations have launched numerous attacks upon them most notably.
+France declared war upon Russia under Napoleon, and Germany invaded the country under Adolph Hitler.
+Each time the Russians were attacked they rallied to defeat the invaders.
+Now western countries are provoking the Russians by supporting a revolution on their border in Ukraine and positioning NATO troops along their western flank which is a direct violation of the promise Ronald Reagan made to Mikhail Gorbachev.
+Why are we poking a proverbial stick at the normally harmless Russian bear?

-The United States has imposed new tough sanctions against Russia at the same time that we have removed sanctions from the Islamic Republic of Iran.
-The Iranians are America’s real enemies.
-The Russians are not.
-Is Russia a greater threat to world peace than Iran?
-We have installed NATO missiles along Russia’s western border.
-We are stationing American soldiers in former Soviet bloc countries and preparing them for a completely non existent Russian threat when no attack is even remotely forthcoming.
+The United States has imposed sanctions against Russia at the same time we have removed sanctions against one of America’s real enemies, the Islamic Republic of Iran.
+We have positioned American soldiers in former Soviet bloc countries and we are preparing them for a completely non existent Russian threat that is not forthcoming.
 It is very clear that the United States is trying to provoke Russia, but why?